HOW YOU CAN GET INVOLVED

 - Step 2: Introduce yourself at office hours or a campus event.

 - Step 3: Come on an official trip.

 - Step 4: Come to leader meetings on Mondays (7:00-8:00pm at our office) and/or apply for our Leader Training Program in the fall.
 (FOP Leaders can automatically lead HOC trips!)

 - Step 5: Become a trained HOC leader and eventually a HOC officer!

 What Does Being a Hoc Member Mean?

 HOC Member is the term we use for people who want to come outside with us and/ or take advantage of our gear rental and cabin reservation programs!
 Membership costs $20 /6 months and we offer full no-questions-asked financial aid.
 There is not commitment on your end in becoming a member (think of it like a fun-outdoorsy gym membership).
-You pay the first time you want to take advantage of one of our programs (trips / gear / cabin / on-campus events) and with that payment you get full use of all those programs for free for the next 6 months!
+You pay the first time you want to take advantage of one of our programs (trips / gear / cabin / on-campus events) and with that payment you get full use of all those programs for the next 6 months!
+Individual trip costs are solely for covering car rental fees and are typically $15-30 for long day trips and less for local trips.
 Feel free to email us with any questions regarding membership.

 Hunters will tell you that a moose is a wily and ferocious forest creature.
 Nonsense.
 A moose is a cow drawn by a three-year-old.bill bryson

 What’s the Difference between HOC member and leader?